Colorado Adopts Denver's 'Rocky Mountain High'

-Mr. JOHN DENVER (SINGER): (Singing) He was born in the summer of his 27th year.
+JOHN DENVER: (Singing) He was born in the summer of his 27th year.
 Comin' home to a place he'd never been before.
 He left yesterday behind him, you might say he was born again.

 INSKEEP: John Denver was singing of his love for Colorado.
 And yesterday, Colorado returned the gesture.
 The state legislature made his tune, "Rocky Mountain High" an official state song.

 DENVER: (Singing) Colorado rocky mountain high.
 I've seen it rainin' fire in the sky.
 The shadow from the starlight is softer...

 INSKEEP: The honor for John Denver comes nearly 10 years after he died in a plane crash.

 KAREN LARSON: It is totally high time and I use the word high.
 Yeah.

 JP MCDANIEL: Yeah.
 And this is a natural high.